hyunstar11/MLDS490/HW4/README.md

 ## 10. Report

-The final report is available in two formats:
+The final report will be uploaded on Canvas.
-- `HW4_Report.html` — Open in browser, print to PDF
-- `HW4_Report.md` — Markdown format for GitHub

 The report includes:
 - GA implementation details and results